iamtushar20/mad-1-library-management/README.md

 This is a repository for web app development using Python
 # Setting Up Virtual Environment in VS Code

-To work with a virtual environment in VS Code, follow these steps:
+To work with a virtual environment in VS Code, follow these

 1. **Open the Folder in VS Code**
    - Open your project folder in Visual Studio Code.